 About 6 miles west of downtown Salem, Oregon

-Casting: Five females, three males.
+Casting: Five females, two males.
 For a full list of roles, genders and ages, please scroll down this post..

 Things to know: